uptane/deployment-considerations/key_management.md

 **Table 2.** *An example number of keys that MAY be used by each role.
 Each role uses a threshold of (n, m) keys, where n out of m signatures are required to trust the signed metadata.*

 ## What to do in case of key compromise

 An OEM and its suppliers SHOULD be prepared to handle a key compromise.
 If the recommended number and type of keys are used, this should be a rare event.
 Nevertheless, when it happens OEMs and suppliers could use the following recovery procedures.

 ### Director repository

 Since the Director repository MUST keep at least some software signing keys online, a compromise of this repository can lead to some security threats, such as mix-and-match attacks.
-Thus, the OEM SHOULD take great care to protect this repository, and reduce its attack surface as much as possible.
+Thus, the OEM SHOULD take great care to protect this repository and reduce its attack surface as much as possible.
 This MAY be done, in part, by using a firewall.
 However, if the repository has been compromised, then the following procedure SHOULD be performed in order to recover ECUs from the compromise.
+Following the type and placement of keys prescribed for the Director repository, we assume that attackers have compromised the online keys to the Timestamp, Snapshot, and Targets roles, but not the offline keys to the Root role.

 First, the OEM SHOULD use the Root role to revoke and replace the keys to the Timestamp, Snapshot, and Targets roles, because only the Root role can replace these keys.
-Following the type and placement of keys prescribed for the Director repository, we assume that attackers have compromised the online keys to the Timestamp, Snapshot, and Targets roles, but not the offline keys to the Root role.

 Second, the OEM SHOULD consider a manual update of all vehicles in order to replace these keys, particularly if the vehicle has partial verification Secondaries.
 This update MAY be done by requiring vehicle owners to visit the nearest dealership.
 Although an OEM could replace these keys on a full verification ECU by using over-the-air broadcasts, a manual update is recommended because:
 1. the OEM SHOULD perform a safety inspection of the vehicles, in case of security attacks, and